tschoonover/Mjolnir/SARC/ReadMe.txt

 SARC = Simple Arduino Robotic Control.
 Version 1.0.0 Alpha			2012-02-06

+The *controls* and connections are simple.
+The controls are similar to many computer games.
+The code is becoming slightly complex. ;)

 This is specialized for a tank (tracked) drive with 2 motors.
 Copyright (c) 2011-2012 Leland Green... and Section9